-There were floating shops bringing goods to the settlers, mail steamers crossing the lakes, mission boats and passenger liners, as well as small fishing boats, ferries, powerful milk launches and boats that helped build the weirs and kept the channels free of snags.
+Floating shops sold goods to the farmers, delivered the mail and carried passengers.
+There were also mission boats, small fishing boats, ferries, and powerful milk launches.
+Working boats helped to build the weirs and dredges kept the river channels clear.

 Many of the towns along the river grew up around ports.
 Trading and shipbuilding companies were set up.